leonpaps/image_GG/README.md

 eg `image_grab.rb 'cat in a hat'`

 It should open an instance of chrome and start downloading pictures to the /images/#{search_term} directory

+# Disclaimer:
+I made this for fun, I am not responsible for the content it fetches nor claim ownership of said content.
+Use responsibly!